 Purified proteins are subject to a diverse set of crystallization conditions over a range of precipitants, salts and pH values.
 Typically crystallization is achieved by the vapor diffusion hanging drop method under one or two sets of conditions.
 These crystallization conditions can then be optimized to achieve the highest quality crystal growth through adjustment of the precipitant concentration, salts and pH.

 Once crystal growth has been achieved, data collection can proceed.
 Single crystals are mounted and exposed to a high-intensity X-ray beam.
 X-rays diffract off planes formed by the orderly arrangement of atoms of each protein within the crystal lattice; the periodicity of the crystal amplifies the resulting signal to measurable levels and the signal is recorded by a special detector.
 The resulting X-ray diffraction data is a set of reflections, or spots, collected in a series of images.
 Collecting structural information about a novel protein from crystals therefore requires a powerful source of X-rays.
-The structure-based drug design core is affiliated with the National Synchrotron Light Source at the Brookhaven National Laboratory, a Department of Energy funded facility.
-In particular, we work with NIGMS East Coast structural biology facility at National Synchrotron Light Source, Beamline X6A for X-ray crystallography data collection.
+The structure-based drug design core is affiliated with one of the world’s most advanced synchrotrons, National Synchrotron Light Source II at the Brookhaven National Laboratory, a Department of Energy funded facility.
+In particular, we work with Highly Automated Macromolecular Crystallography Beamline AMX 17-ID-1.

 Structure Determination & Refinement